 Are online therapists licensed professionals?

-Yes, just as inoffice therapy, our online therapy providers are all required to be licensed mental health professionals in the state of Texas.
-Our therapists are licensed psychologists, licensed professional counselors and licensed clinical social workers in the state of Texas.
-Their license authorizes them to use online therapy methods in the state of Texas only.
+Their license authorizes them to use online therapy methods in the state they are licensed are.
 While they may also work as life coaches or career counselors, you can rest assured that our licensed therapists have completed the rigorous training methods to work as a qualified mental health professional.

 Can I use my HSA for online therapy?

 Yes, therapy services are provided by licensed mental health professionals.
 We only conduct legitimate online therapy sessions similar to in person therapy, which qualifies as a medical expense.

 You may use your FSA or HSA card for all therapy services provided by Eddins Counseling Group.